DavidMorano/overflow/webcounts/README.txt

 This little program is actually used as a daemon serving as a front-end to the WEBCOUNTER program.
 This program essentially prints out all of the counters associated with a particular database-name.
-This program takes one arhument: the name of the data-base desired.
+This program takes one argument: the name of the data-base desired.

 Synopsis: